Study level

 Description

-This course describes the theoretical and observational foundations of the so-called cosmological dark matter problem.
-The latter manifests itself through gravitational effects at different astrophysical scales, from the scale of galaxies to cosmological scales (the observable universe as a whole).
-It constitutes about 85% of the total matter in the universe, and it is excluded that it is composed of the elementary particles characterizing the known ordinary matter.
-The course will focus on potential solutions to this problem connecting the infinitely small (elementary particles) to the infinitely large (large scale universe).
+This course describes the theoretical and observational foundations of the cosmological dark matter problem.
+Cosmological dark matter manifests itself through gravitational effects at different astrophysical scales, from galactic to cosmological (the observable universe as a whole).
+It makes up around 85% of the total matter in the universe, and it is excluded that it is composed of the elementary particles that characterize known ordinary matter.
+The course will focus on potential solutions to this problem, connecting the infinitely small (elementary particles) to the infinitely large (large-scale universe).

 Objectives

-The objectives are (1) to awaken the students to a modern and major problem of fundamental physics in a cosmological context, (2) to transmit to them an advanced theoretical corpus allowing them to have a solid basis of understanding of this problem, (3) to teach them to make use of several fundamental concepts coming from several disciplines to deal with a problem which is interdisciplinary in nature (classical mechanics, statistics, fluids, thermodynamics, quantum field theory, general relativity, etc.).
+The objectives are (1) to awaken students to a major modern problem of fundamental physics in a cosmological context, (2) to provide them with an advanced theoretical corpus giving them a solid basis for understanding this problem, (3) to teach them how to make use of several fundamental concepts from different disciplines to tackle a problem that is interdisciplinary in nature (classical mechanics, statistics, fluids, thermodynamics, quantum field theory, general relativity, etc.).

 Differential and integral calculus, differential equations, classical mechanics, statistical mechanics, fluid mechanics, thermodynamics, special relativity.